-When implementing the Remote DMA Write solution with high speed buses and CPU's, timing problems may cause the system to hang.
+When implementing the Remote DMA Write solution with high speed buses and CPU's, timing may cause the system to hang.
 Therefore additional considerations are required.

-The problem occurs when the system can execute the dummy Remote Read and then start the Remote Write before the SNIC has had a chance to execute the Remote Read.
-If this happens the PRQ signal will not get set, and the Remote Byte Count and Remote Start Address for the Remote
+A problem occurs when the system can execute the dummy Remote Read and then start the Remote Write before the ST-NIC has had a chance to execute the Remote Read.
+If this happens the PRQ signal will not get set, and the Remote Byte Count and Remote Start Address for the Remote Write operation could be corrupted.
+This is shown by the hatched waveforms in the following timing diagram.
+The execution of the Remote Read can be delayed by the local DMA operations (particularly during end-of-packet processing).